 Taking a personal loan such as a guarantor loan is a good way of raising all the cash upfront so that you’ll own the car outright from the very beginning.
 You’ll have no restrictions on mileage (as with PCH and PCP) and you’ll be able to sell it whenever you want to.
 You simply borrow the full amount at the beginning and pay it back over a number of months with manageable instalments.
 You’ll need a guarantor (a friend or family member) to sign up and agree to pay if you don’t.
 To find out more, visit this handy FAQ page at Guarantor My Loan.

 The amount you can borrow is dependent on two things: the amount a lender is willing to give you based on your credit score and current incomings and outgoings, and the amount that you are comfortable enough to borrow and pay back for the car that you want.
 If borrowing money to buy a vehicle would mean putting yourself in financial jeopardy, then the loan is not worth it and should be avoided.
-Due to the relatively new FCA (Financial Conduct Authority)’s Treating Customers Fairly guidelines, lenders must be confident that the borrower can pay back the loan comfortably in their current situation.
-They’ll check that you’re not paying over the odds, but as there are a number of rogue lenders out there and because only you can really gauge how much you’re really willing to spare each month towards the cost of the car, it’s always best to go through your finances and understand them inside out before accepting any offers for credit.
+Due to the Financial Conduct Authority (FCA) responsible lending rules, lenders must be confident that the borrower can pay back the loan comfortably in their current situation.
+They’ll check that the loan is affordable for you, but as there are a number of rogue lenders out there and because only you can really gauge how much you’re really willing to spare each month towards the cost of the car, it’s always best to go through your finances and understand them inside out before accepting any offers for credit.

 It may be useful beforehand to check on your credit rating, which can be found in a number of places online.
 Experian, CallCredit and Equifax are the three main credit reference agencies used by lenders and other businesses in the UK.
 Your credit file can be found by entering your details into one of these websites, where it will show you all current debts, past credit agreements up to 6 years and your personal details.
 It may also tell you how much you would be able to borrow.
 This is called a credit limit.
 You do have to pay to see your file, but as it will give you an indication of whether you have a ‘poor’, ‘fair’, ‘good’ or ‘very good’ profile, many people deem it to be worth it.
 This is because if you apply to a few lenders and get turned down, this may leave a trace on your file which looks negative.
 If you want to view your credit file without having to pay, CallCredit have a service called Noddle, which will give you free access to your file.
 Be warned, however, that it covers the cost of this by advertising credit options, which may or may not be the best fit for you, so always do your research before signing anything.